mikanmi/zxybackupcloser/README.md

 - ZxyBackupCloser backs up some ZFS pools involving all of the snapshots.
 - ZxyBackupCloser supports incremental backup from the previous backup.
 - ZxyBackupCloser verifies the backup with the portable mac from the backup and the original ZFS pool.
+- ZxyBackupCloser gets the difference from the previous backup to the present backup.

 ## Install ZxyBackupCloser (Recommend)